bitrix24/b24restdocs/api-reference/imopenlines/imconnector/index.md

-# Custom Connectors for Open Channels
+# Custom Connectors for Open Lines

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing — we will complete it shortly.

 {% endnote %}